← All posts

 For real legal practice, System B is often the better system.

-That is not because model quality does not matter.
-It is because review boundaries determine whether model quality is being used inside a controlled legal workflow at all.
+Model quality still counts.
+Review boundaries determine whether that model quality is being used inside a controlled legal workflow at all.

 Partners and supervising attorneys do not just need better drafts.
 They need to know: